xai provider plugin for Grok models. The

 openclaw models set xai/grok-4.3. -

 - xAI decides which accounts can receive OAuth API tokens.
-If an account is not eligible, try the API-key path or check the subscription on xAI’s side.
+If an account is not eligible, use the API-key path or check the subscription on xAI’s side.

 Built-in catalog